The Royal Marine Commandos are 356-years-old.

 - Marines assigned to the Royal Marines Band are more than musicians; they are also trained medics.

 - Their motto is Per Mare, Per Terram (By Sea, By Land).

 - In the Suez Crisis of 1956, the Royal Marines were the first unit to utilize helicopters for a major air assault.

 - Popular Royal Marines nicknames include Bootneck, Royal, and Lobster.

 - The Commandos use the word “yomping” instead of “rucking.”

 - In the Falklands War, Royal Marines yomped 120 miles in three days carrying up to 140lbs.
 Did I mention they did so in the most unforgiving terrain?

 - Royal Marines hold the world speed march record.

-- In the 18th century, a woman name Hannah Snell served in the Royal Marines under disguise.
-She fought in numerous battles, allegedly being quite the French killing-machine, and was wounded 12 times.
+- In the 18th century, a woman named Hannah Snell served in the Royal Marines under disguise.
+She fought in numerous battles, allegedly being quite the French killing machine, and was wounded 12 times.
 In retirement, she opened a pub!

 - Their ethos is ingrained in four pillars: unselfishness, courage, determination, and cheerfulness in the face of adversity.